vesaakerman/easy-convert-bag-to-deposit/docs/index.md

                                                   uuid of the bag as directory name, and have one bag-dir each -o, --output-dir  <arg>                  Optional.
 Directory that will receive completed deposits with atomic moves.
-         -u, --uuid  <arg>                        directory with a bag.
+         -s, --source  <arg>                      The source of the bags -u, --uuid  <arg>                        directory with a bag.
 This directory each MUST be a uuid.
          -h, --help                               Show help message
          -v, --version                            Show version of this program